zeppe-lin/.github/profile/README.md

 ## INTRODUCTION

-Zeppe-Lin is a lightweight Linux distribution for the x86-64 architecture targeted at experienced Linux users.
+Zeppe-Lin is a lightweight source-based GNU/Linux distribution for the x86-64 architecture targeted at experienced Linux users.
 The primary focus of this distribution is keep it simple, which is reflected in a straightforward tar.gz-based package system, BSD-style initscripts, and a relatively small collection of trimmed packages.
 The secondary focus is utilization of new Linux features and recent tools and